amwelles/doggambit/src/about.md

 of those things done during my visit.
 I am comfortable using flat collars, head collars, martingale collars, or harnesses (no-pull or otherwise), but I will not use prong or shock collars.

+I love training and playing with dogs.
+I also love long walks around the neighborhood or in nature.
+I’m happy to play tug, fetch, or whatever other games your dog enjoys.
+I’m used to high drive dogs, but I’m just as happy watching a couch puptato.